venerasf/Venera/README.md

 ## Built-in Functions

 You can call those function within the script without requirements.
+Those functions are written in golang and can be called from the lua script.

 `PrintSuccs( str )` Print success message.